AillenGonzalez/AillenGonzalez/README.md

 • **Hardware & Tech Lover**: I enjoy exploring computer hardware and understanding the building blocks of tech systems.

+• **Lifelong Learner**: I'm also studying English at an academy to strengthen my access to global resources and opportunities in cybersecurity.

 ## 🌺 Fun Activities
-In my freetime, you’ll find me creating digital art and designing websites for personal projects.
-Check them out on my GitHub!
+In my free time, I enjoy gaming, creating digital art, and reading — especially thrillers, detective stories, horror, and science books.

 ## 🌷 Future Goals
-Next up, I aim to pursue a degree in Systems Engineering to deepen my knowledge and skills further.
+My goal is to specialize in cybersecurity, focusing on Red Team operations, penetration testing, and vulnerability analysis.
+I'm pursuing a degree in Information Security and plan to continue with a Bachelor's degree afterward.